MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: Detailed and Additional Related Work

 Few-shot relation learning (FSRL) addresses the challenges of learning with limited training examples and relational information in KGs.
 Current FSRL approaches can be broadly categorized into two groups: metric-learning methods and meta-learning methods.
 Metric-learning methods focus on learning a similarity metric between the support and query sets for adaptation.
 GMatching~\citep{Gmatching} introduces one-shot relation learning, where a one-hop neighbor encoder with equal weights is used to learn entity embeddings and a matching network is designed to compare similarity between support and query entity pairs.
 FSKGC~\citep{FSRL}~generalizes the setting to more shots and employs a recurrent autoencoder to aggregate few-shot instances in the support set, yet imposing an unrealistic sequential dependencies among support triplets.
 FAAN~\citep{FAAN} proposes a dynamic attention mechanism to improve the aggregation of one-hop neighbors.
 CSR~\citep{CSR22neurips} employs subgraph matching as a hypothesis testing to adapt from the support triplets to the query set.
 NP-FKGC~\citep{NP-FKGC} employs neural process to better handle distribution shifts for unseen relations.

 Most mainstream FSRL methods are based on meta-learning~\citep{MAML}, which focuses on learning an initial meta-prior from existing tasks that can generalize to new few-shot relations.
 MetaR~\citep{MetaR} learns relation-specific meta-information for adaptation, by simply averaging the representations of all support triplets.
 GANA~\citep{GANA} integrates meta-learning with TransH~\citep{TransH} and devises a gated and attentive neighbor aggregator to address sparse neighbors for learning informative entity embeddings.
 HiRe~\citep{HiRe} exploits multi-granularity relational information to learn meta-knowledge that better generalizes to unseen relations.
-RelAdapter~\citep{RelAdapter} adopts a feedforward network with a residual layer to adapt relation-meta to the target relation.
-Additionally, pre-trained context information of related entities are provided to augment entity embeddings.
+RelAdapter~\citep{RelAdapter} adopts a shallow feedforward network with a residual connection to adapt relation-meta within each target task.
+Additionally, pre-trained context information of related entities is used to augment entity embeddings.

-Despite great progress, the aforementioned meta-learning based methods suffer from two key limitations.
-First, these methods neglect common relational patterns among diverse relations when learning meta-knowledge during meta-training.
+Despite their great progress, the aforementioned meta-learning based methods suffer from two key limitations.
+First, these methods neglect common relational patterns shared across tasks when learning meta-knowledge during meta-training.
 Second, they fail to effectively incorporate local, task-specific information essential for fast adaptation, as global meta-knowledge may not be optimally tailored to the unique characteristics of individual tasks.
-Our work is proposed to address these critical gaps within the meta-learning framework, enabling more effective model generalization and adaptation under few-shot settings.
+Our work is thus proposed to address these critical gaps within the meta-learning framework, enabling more effective model generalization and adaptation under few-shot settings.

 Our work is also related to recent graph-based and contrastive meta-learning methods such as \citep{liu2022few} and \citep{liu2024graph}.
 While these approaches are relevant to few-shot learning and meta-learning on node-level tasks for homogeneous graphs, they are not directly applicable to our setting, which focuses on few-shot relational learning in KGs---that centers on relation-level tasks.
-In contrast, our method, MoEMeta, specifically targets the key challenges of few-shot relational learning, such as the complex and diverse relational patterns in KGs.
+Our method, MoEMeta, specifically targets the key challenges of few-shot relational learning, such as the complex and diverse relational patterns in KGs.
 This distinction sets our work apart from general graph few-shot learning or meta-learning methods that target node-level tasks.